webplatform/docs/tutorials/video_basics/index.md

 In [http://www.html5rocks.com/en/tutorials/video/basics/ this HTML5Rocks! article] you can see which of these formats your browser can render (you should feel lucky if you see all three of them!).

-At the time of this writing (August 2010) this is the snippet that has the safest combination of formats so you can be sure your video is displayed in all browsers:
+For now, here is the snippet that has the safest combination of formats so you can be sure your video is displayed in all browsers:

 <pre>
  &lt;video&gt;